 The cold virus is usually put to rest by “killer cells” produced by our body’s magnificent immune system.
-It is therefore very important to keep the immune system healthy by taking nutrients such as vitamin A (beta-carotene), found in all colored fruits and vegetables, as well as vitamin C and E. If your cold symptoms persist, they should be evaluated by your physician.
+It is therefore very important to keep the immune system healthy by taking nutrients such as vitamin A (beta carotene), found in all colored fruits and vegetables, as well as vitamins C and E. If your cold symptoms persist, they should be evaluated by your physician.

 How does the virus get into your body?
-It was once thought that you would get a cold if someone sneezed in your face, but this is not the only or even the main cause.
-The virus most often enters the body by hand-to-face contact.
+It was once thought that you would get a cold if someone sneezed in your face, but that is not the only or even the main cause.
+The virus most often enters the body by hand to face contact.

-When your hand comes in contact with a handrail, subway pole, banister, shopping cart, television remote control, phone or even some else’s hand in greeting, the virus is often still alive and well.
+When you hand comes in contact with a handrail, subway pole, banister, shopping cart, TV remote control, phone or even someone else’s hand, the virus is often still alive and well.
 If your contaminated hand then touches the inner lining of your nose or eyes, the virus is easily transmitted.

 To decontaminate your hands, wash them for at least 20 seconds in hot, sudsy water.
 Because parking attendants often contaminate car steering wheels, be sure to always wipe the wheel down afterward with antiseptic wipes or a dilute solution of bleach and water.

-Remember: You don’t have to suffer the flu blues if you stay aware of some of the above clues!
+Remember, you don’t have to suffer the flu blues if you follow some of the above clues!